domi92/ngx-touch-virtual-keyboard/projects/ngx-touch-virtual-keyboard/README.md

 ### New Features:

-- Theme customization.
+- theme customization.
 All style can be customized overriding default .scss variables

 ### Enhancements: